Zero-temperature criticality in the Gaussian random bond Ising model on a square lattice: Introduction

 In this paper we study the two-dimensional Gaussian random bond Ising model on the square lattice at low temperatures.
-The usual method of choice for study such models is the Monte-Carlo simulations.
-However, the Monte Carlo method at low temperatures suffers markedly from slowing down.\cite{Yeomans} Owing to a lack of the intervening phase transition from the paramagnetic phase in the spin-glass state, the high-temperature series, defined and valid in the paramagnetic phase at high temperatures, can be continued all the way down towards the zero temperature, provided a long enough series is known.
-The high-temperature continuation is convenient in that it gives a properly disorder-averaged observable directly in the thermodynamic limit.
-We find the free energy and the specific heat.
-The specific heat vanishes at low temperature, in accordance with the third law of thermodynamics, and is found to follow the power law at low temperatures: $C(T)\propto T^{\alpha}$, with $\alpha\approx 3/2$.
-Independently, we check this power law by directly counting all the many-body states of the Gaussian random bond Ising model on the square lattice, confined onto small 6x6 samples.
-The $3/2$-law have been also observed in the experiments, \cite{BY,HemmenMorgenstern} though, the origin might be different and due to the spin-waves.
-Interpreting this result in terms of independent two-level droplet states, we find, that the density of states follows the power law, $\rho(\epsilon)\propto \sqrt{\epsilon}$, at low energy $\epsilon$.
+The usual method of choice for studying such models is the Monte-Carlo simulations.
+However, the Monte Carlo method at low temperatures suffers markedly from slowing down~\cite{BY}.
+The graph expansion method~\cite{sikes} gives observables, properly averaged over disorder, in the thermodynamic limit of an infinite lattice in terms of observables of the same model restricted to small clips of the lattice.
+Owing to a lack of the intervening phase transition from the paramagnetic phase in the spin-glass state and the finite size of the clips, the high-temperature series, defined and valid in the paramagnetic phase at high temperatures, can be continued all the way down towards zero temperature, provided a long enough series is known.
+In our approach, the Griffiths singularities~\cite{BY}, ubiquitous in the disordered systems, develop progressively as the size of the clips grows and, eventually, a proper average becomes divergent from a typical average as the temperature freezes, whereas the Monte-Carlo simulations and the new Pfaffian algorithms, that have been recently developed in~[\onlinecite{Thomas}] on larger samples, rely on the typical average.
+In this paper we find the free energy and the specific heat.
+The specific heat vanishes at low temperatures, in accordance with the third law of thermodynamics, and is found to follow the power law: $C(T)\propto T^{1+\alpha}$, with $\alpha\approx 0.55$.
+The $3/2$-law has also been observed in the experiments~\cite{BY,HemmenMorgenstern}, though, its origin might be due to the spin-waves, different to that found in our paper.
+In terms of independent two-level states, we find, that the density of states follows the power law, $\rho(\epsilon)\propto \epsilon^\alpha$, at a low energy $\epsilon$.

 This paper is organized as follows.
 In section II the Gaussian random bond Ising model on the square lattice is described and the graph expansion method is explained.
-In section III the result for the average free energy and the specific heat are found, using the continuation of the high-temperature series as well as, independently, by studying small samples of the same model.
-In the approximation of independent two-level droplets the density of states is found at low energies.
+In section III the proof of the vanishing density of one-site states is given.
+In section IV the efficient high-temperature series method for evaluating the thermodynamic observables on small clips from the lattice is described.
+In section V the results for the average free energy and the specific heat are found.
+In the approximation of independent two-level excitations the density of states is found at low energies.